Don't see what you need? Search here

 Students completing late work or redoing assignments can receive full credit for their late work by completing the work indicated in skyward, and or completing the original assignment with a late pass.

 It is the responsibility of the student to come in after school or during Pridetime to evaluate, grade and post late work.
 Late work will not be accepted during instructional time.

 Late work will not be accepted the last week of the term

-All learning activities homework and assessments posted in skyward will reflect one of four levels of Mastery, i.e. 4= Mastery: Expectations Met, 3= Approaching Mastery, 2= Partial Mastery, 1-= Below Mastery and 0= No effort: Mastery not attempted.
+All learning activities homework and assessments posted in skyward will reflect one of four levels of Mastery, i.e. 4= Mastery: Expectations Met, 3= Adequate Mastery, and/or Adequate understanding, 2= Partial Mastery, 1-= Below Mastery and 0= No effort: Mastery not attempted.

 To ensure both students and parents understand their progress, or lack thereof, each assignment within skyward will be given an abbreviated title focused on a specific goal or objective to be mastered by the student.
 Students should strive for mastery for each specific goal or objective.
 Once a student has mastered the skill being practice or accessed they will receive a “4” on the assignment in skyward.
 To ensure all students have an opportunity to learn and master foundational concepts, additional learning opportunities and activities will be provided under the description of the assignment within Skyward.
 Once the new activities have been completed and the student has demonstrated mastery of the skill or objective being assessed, the grade for the learning activity will be changed to reflect their improved mastery of the content

 Grading Policies: Grades* will be assigned using the following criteria:

 20% Projects (Activities completed both in and out of class over a longer period of time)